 Olive Oil most spanokopita recipes use melted butter to brush over the filo layers, but I feel a lot better about my waistline using olive oil here.
 It was an experiment and it worked!
 The layers were so light and still turned the perfect golden brown crispy color.
 Not to mention, the flavor of olive oil is spot on with this Mediterranean dish.

 Easy Spanokopita- How to work with filo dough:

 Everyone says it’s really hard to work with filo dough.
 I didn’t find it to be that difficult.
 This is probably due to the nature of this recipe, where the filo is sort of arranged and scrunched around the filling in a messy manner.
-Here’s some tips to keep in mind, and you can also check out this link for more extensive filo tips.
+Here’s some tips to keep in mind:

 The Filo dough should be thawed, but still cool.
 I’d recommend thawing for overnight in the fridge (in the closed box) , but I thawed mine for a few hours before using and it still worked out great.